HackerN64/HackerSM64/README.md

 - Removed course-specific camera processing *
 - Ability to set Mario's movement speed when hanging from a ceiling *
 - Tighter hanging controls (Mario will face the direction of the analog stick directly while hanging from a ceiling) *
-- reonucam: custom camera by Reonu.
+- Reonucam: Custom camera by Reonu.
 Now included as a define in config_camera.h.
 - Ability to disable Mario getting suck in snow or sand

 **Hacker QOL:**